ydumburs/opentok-android-media-transformers-java/README.md

     }
 ```
 ## **Virtual button functionality**
 Use a boolean flag `isBeachImage` to switch between two background images.
 If `isBeachImage` is true, it uses `beachImageFile`; if false, it uses `meetingImageFile`.
-It also updates the text of a button with ID `setbackgroundreplacement` to "Virtual" if isBeachImage is true, or "Virtual2" if false.
+It also updates the text of a button with ID `setbackgroundreplacement` to `Virtual` if `isBeachImage` is true, or `Virtual2` if false.
 For comparison, see the original code: [MainActivity.java#L400](https://github.com/opentok/opentok-android-sdk-samples/blob/0f23c71d191fc29af233789f8d55f242896457e5/Media-Transformers-Java/app/src/main/java/com/tokbox/sample/mediatransformers/MainActivity.java#L400).
 ```
 // in MainActivity.java
 private boolean isBeachImage = true;